-Payable to the Pension Plan - On June 30, 2022, the District reported a payable of \$-0- for the outstanding amount of contributions to the pension plan for the year ended June 30, 2022.
+Payable to the Pension Plan - The District reported a payable of \$-0- for the outstanding amount of contributions to the pension plan for the year ended June 30, 2023.

 F. Deferred Compensation Plan

 The District offers its employees a deferred compensation plan created in accordance with the Internal Revenue Code Section 457.
 The Plan, available to all District employees, permits them to defer a portion of their salary until future years.
 The deferred compensation is not available to employees until termination, retirement, death, or unforeseeable emergency.
 Contributions to this plan are entirely from employee voluntary contributions.
 The District makes no employer contributions to this plan.